European Ride Safety Standards

 -

-On 12 April 2018 a formal vote was taken for the new European technical standard for amusement rides safety EN 13814:2018.
-The three parts have been approved with 100% of votes.
-It will represent the new state of art on amusement rides safety in Europe and continue in its role a one of the major global standards.
-The new standard is a step forward in the harmonization with ASTM thanks to the collaboration between CEN and ASTM experts.
+It represents the “state of the art” on amusement ride safety in Europe and continues its predecessor’s (EN 13814:2004) role as one of the key global standards for ensuring amusement ride safety.
+The new standard also marks a step forward in the harmonization efforts with ASTM, thanks to the collaboration between CEN and ASTM experts.

 - Where the Standard Came From